canonical/lxd/doc/clustering.md

 `source` and `size` keys for storage pools and the `bridge.external_interfaces` key for networks.

-It is recommended that the number of nodes in the cluster is at least three, so the cluster can survive the loss of at least one node and still be able to have a quorum for its distributed state (which is kept in a SQLite database replicated using the Raft algorithm).
+It is recommended that the number of nodes in the cluster be at least three, so the cluster can survive the loss of at least one node and still be able to establish quorum for its distributed state (which is kept in a SQLite database replicated using the Raft algorithm).

 ### Interactively